 Data Exchange Description

-The Toxics Release Inventory is an EPA program enacted as part of the Emergency Planning and Community Right to Know Act (EPCRA) of 1986.
-Every year, tens of thousands of facilities in the United States submit reports to EPA and the States on releases and transfers of certain toxic chemicals.
-The primary Web-based reporting tool used by facilities to report their toxic releases is called the Toxics Release Inventory – Made Easy Web (TRI-MEweb).
+The Toxics Release Inventory (TRI) is an EPA program enacted as part of the Emergency Planning and Community Right to Know Act (EPCRA) of 1986.
+Every year, tens of thousands of facilities in the United States submit reports to EPA and the States on releases and other waste management of certain toxic chemicals.
+Facilities are required to use the Toxics Release Inventory – Made Easy Web (TRI-MEweb) application available through the Central Data Exchange (CDX) to report their TRI data.

 Addition of PFAS for RY2020: Please note that the National Defense Authorization Act for Fiscal Year 2020 (NDAA) adds 172 certain per- and polyfluoroalkyl substances (PFAS) to the list of chemicals subject to TRI reporting.
 Some chemical names are very long and may contain Greek characters.
 Additionally, the length of CAS numbers changes from 9 to 10 characters.
 States receiving XML submission for PFAS chemicals should make accommodations for these changes.
 For more complete details, please see page 8 of the Flow Configuration Document.